1183747933/BlenderLightFriends/README.md

 1. Package the project into a ZIP file or directly download the plugin Python file (`BlenderLightFriends.py`).
 2. Open Blender, go to **Edit > Preferences > Add-ons**, click **Install** and select the ZIP or Python file.
 3. Enable the plugin in the add-ons list.
-The plugin panel will appear under the **[ LIGHT ]** tab in the 3D Viewport sidebar.
+The plugin panel will appear under the **[ 光 ]** tab in the 3D Viewport sidebar.

 ---